bandrei237/manual_testing_portofolio/Final Project/README.md

 Tools used: JIRA, Zephyr Squad, Postman, MySQL Workbench.

 # Functional specifications
--> enter here the functional specifications created in JIRA
+The below Story was created in JIRA and describes the functional specifications of the Dependants module, for which the final project is performed upon.

 # 1 Testing section
 ## 1.1 Test Planning